Culture Framework Part 5: Rewards and Recognition | Dialing It In with AT&T

 In 2017, for the first time, AT&T made it onto the Fortune “100 Best Companies to Work For” list.
 This is one of the few “Best of” lists that is entirely employee driven.
 The main reason employees spoke so highly of AT&T?
 Investing in their people for the long term and rewarding loyalty with loyalty.
 Long-term loyalty is a definitive way to show employees that the company believes in their performance… and their potential.

 This can mean big investments.
 AT&T invests millions in paying for qualifying current employees to pursue a higher education.
-But this investment in education and continual learning also plays out a companywide level, like when earlier AT&T set out to retrain 100,000 employees on their new systems and technology by 2020.
+But this investment in education and continual learning also plays out at a companywide level, such as when AT&T set out to retrain 100,000 employees on their new systems and technology by 2020.

 Employees who are recognized for their work and rewarded for going above and beyond will, in turn, invest themselves further in the direction of the organization.
 Giving your employees incentive to have a stake in your Shared Purpose only works to evolve your organization at every level.